SimonLeclere/sdu-mobile-software-dev/readme.md

 - If they picked up the car, show the drop off location and drop off time.
 - Add the price of the booking
 - Make it look better
 - Merge the different booking pages to have a clean code
+- Add a "Cancel" button

 ## Car Details :
 - Find better icons for the details

+## Payment Page:
+- Create it
+- If we click on the pay button, we must see the car reservation on the booking page